-A few years ago, Instagram shared that every day 1 million posts that mentioned “meme” were shared to the platform.
-A quick Google reveals the possibly true fact that over 95 million posts are shared to the platform every day.
-If we assume that there many meme-posters not mentioning “meme” in their captions, memes make up anywhere between 1 and 100% of Instagram’s daily content.
+A few years ago, Instagram shared that every day 1 million posts that mentioned “meme” were shared on the platform.
+A quick Google reveals the possibly true fact that over 95 million posts are shared on the platform every day.
+If we assume that there are many meme-posters not mentioning “meme” in their captions, memes make up anywhere between 1 and 100% of Instagram’s daily content.
 In a word: wow.

 Follow @nightwatermemes on Instagram to go on this journey with me.
 If you have meme ideas or format suggestions, please reach out.
 There is a strong tradition amongst meme pages of stealing content from Reddit and Tumblr, and I am not above stealing your memes if you send them to me.